stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 09 - Experiments and Evaluation.md

 - Within-subjects is also called _repeated measures_, because the measurements on each test condition are repeated for each participant
 - For a between-subjects design, a separate group of participants is used for each test condition

-## Heuristic Evaluation of User Interfaces
+## Heuristic Evaluation Of User Interfaces

 > Nielsen, J., & Molich, R. (1990, March).
 Heuristic evaluation of user interfaces.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (pp. 249-256).
 ACM.